patbi/patbi/README.md

 ### 👋 Hey there!
 I'm Patrick Biyaga.

+The best solution is the good enough solution.

 <h3> 👨🏻‍💻 About Me </h3>

 - 🎓 &nbsp; Master's degree in Cybersecurity and Artificial Intelligence (Efrei / Paris - FRANCE) In Progress.